mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 back in December was one of Ember's biggest releases, bringing with it modern and streamlined APIs.
 At the core of the release are [tracked properties](https://guides.emberjs.com/release/in-depth-topics/autotracking-in-depth/) and
 Glimmer components.
-While Octane has been out for quite some time, and subsequently Glimmer components, you are likely using Ember (or classic) components in your application.
-To give some context as to the impact of Glimmer components in the Ember mental model, I'll be introducing Glimmer components as they relate to classic components.
+While Octane has been out for quite some time, and subsequently Glimmer components, you are likely using Ember (or "classic") components in your application.
+To give some context as to the impact of Glimmer components in the Ember mental model, I'll be introducing Glimmer components from the viewpoint of classic Components.

 The key points we will be addressing in this post are: